FluidDK/documentation/docs/pages/doc_en/standard_process_for_contributor_en.md

 ## Introduction

-Dear contributor(s)!
+Dear contributors,

 We are excited to see the enthusiasm around Ontology and appreciate your participation in the community.
-This is a guide to help you understand how to make technical contributions to Ontology.
+This is a guide to help you understand how to make technical contributions for Ontology.

-Please note that these guidelines focuses on technical contributions e.g. code contribution and dApps.
-Guidelines for facilitating events, community management and translation are not to be found in this.
+Please note that these guidelines focus on technical contributions e.g. code contribution and dApps.
+Guidelines for facilitating events, community management and translation are not included.

-From Ontology side we wish to build a highly engaged quality community and believe that this is best achieved by teamwork.
-We encourage the community to form independent groups so that we, Ontology core team, can engage on a strategic level for support and compensation.
+From the Ontology side we wish to build a highly engaged, quality community and believe that this is best achieved by teamwork.
+We encourage the community to form independent groups so that we, the Ontology core team, can engage on a strategic level for support and compensation.
 It’s important for us that the community takes responsibility for their own development and management.

 <h4 align="center">We believe that projects are best executed in teams and encourage contributors to form independent groups</h4>

-How you chose to structure groups or function as an individual contributors is entirely up to yourself.
-However, for groups, we would like you to identify a single point of contact so that we can engage with someone who's carrying out the interest of the group as a whole.
+How you chose to structure groups or function as an individual contributor is entirely up to yourself.
+However, for groups, we would like you to identify a single point of contact so that we can engage with someone who's carrying out the interests of the group as a whole.

 ## Technical contributions

-Ideas comes from various sources and in many shapes and sizes.
+Ideas come from various sources and in many shapes and sizes.
 We encourage contributors to bring their own ideas to the table, but also get inspired by other ideas from the community.
 To get an overview of potential and ongoing projects, we are working on an index.
 This will be a space built and maintained by the community – dedicated to index Ontology activities so that it is more digestible for contributors and investors.
 For community contributors this index will include a section of projects and ideas, and you can:

 - List your own ideas
--	See other community members ideas
+-	See other community member ideas
 -	See ideas from the Ontology technical committee

 Generally, we divide development ideas into three categories

-- Ontology enhancement proposal (OEP)
+- Ontology enhancement proposals (OEP)
-  - E.g. major proposal to design, network, architecture, protocol or module
+  - E.g. major proposals to design, network, architecture, protocols or modules
 - Code contribution
-  - E.g. SDK or bug/fixing
+  - E.g. SDK development or bug fixing
 - dApps
-  - E.g. wallet
+  - E.g. wallets

 Each category has its own subcategories and scope.
-OEPs are related to our foundational technology such as network architecture.
+OEPs are related to our foundational technology, such as network architecture.
 OEPs are considered to have a large scope and a high level of complexity.
-Code contributions include projects which aims to build tools for the Ontology ecosystem and its users.
-The dApps category represent apps developed on the distributed network e.g. wallet or game.
+Code contributions include projects which aim to build tools for the Ontology ecosystem and its users.
+The dApps category represent apps developed on the distributed network e.g. wallets or games.

 ### Standard process for community contributions